Pain Management Center

 Will I need a ride home?

 Many procedures performed can cause associated numbness, weakness, and/or loss of position sense, which can make the ability to operate an automobile difficult.
-Our policy therefore states that patients needing any treatment will need a ride home.
+Therefore, our policy states that patients needing any treatment will need a ride home.

 Do you prescribe chronic pain medications?